Cesarean Injury Attorneys

 Fetal lacerations are cuts, scrapes, and other wounds that an infant can receive while being birthed by C-section.
 In most situations, fetal lacerations are the result of an improperly-performed cesarean procedure.
 In some severe circumstances, fetal lacerations can cause more severe injuries such as fractures, cervical cord injuries, and brachial plexus ruptures.

 Delayed C-sections occur when a medical staff ultimately fails to recognize the warning signs of delivery in need of a cesarean.
 In some circumstances, an in utero child will express clear signs of fetal distress with no action taken by medical staff.
 In other situations, the mother herself may be giving clear signs of distress that are ignored.
 In the most severe scenarios, infant death can occur.
 Other consequences may be a deprivation of oxygen resulting in infant brain damage and/or cerebral palsy, the risk of severe physical injury, and delay in physical development.

 - Anesthesia Injury

-The practice of administering drugs to make a patient comfortable is a necessary process for a mother undergoing a cesarean.
+The practice of administering drugs to make a patient comfortable is a necessary process during a C-section.
 However, there are scenarios where a mother will be allergic to the anesthetic being used or the anesthesiologist will use the incorrect dosage of anesthetic.
 Common injuries and side effects of medical malpractice involving anesthetic include low blood pressure, internal bleeding, blood clots, severe headaches, placental abruption, and placenta previa.

 - Maternal Surgical Injuries